Availity/availity-workflow/README.md

 #### `development.port`

 Webpack dev server port.
-If the port at this value is unavailable, the port value will be incremented until an unused port if found.
+If the port at this value is unavailable, the port value will be incremented until an unused port is found.
 Default: `3000`

 #### `development.logLevel`